Showing posts with label the Hoffman Process. Show all posts

 Hoffman read through to an incident I wrote about my father resetting the stone wall at the back of our lot.
 As Dad was lifting stones into a wheelbarrow, he uncovered the nest of a woodchuck who’d built her nest in a cranny between the rocks.
 As she was ferociously defending her cubs, my father killed her and her cubs with his shovel.
 As I remembered it, he began to beat her viciously.
 Her screams were chilling.

 I was in nearly complete denial about my homosexuality, but my Dad was not gay.
-I actually think that the idea of same sex relationship never once crossed his mind in his entire life.
+I actually think that the idea of a same sex relationship never once crossed his mind in his entire life.
 I am also certain that Hoffman’s deductions from what I related in my writing were entirely projections and his own pathology.
 Other things that he said or implied were entirely off base and not even worthy of the weirdest pop psychology.
-But because there was one note of truth in analysis, the whole thing became plausible, and I lost any possibility of a real relationship with my father for the next 30 years.
-In exchange I got the debilitating transference to Hoffman.
-I also remember that the 13 week process cost $300.
+But because there was one note of truth in the analysis, the whole thing became plausible, and I lost any possibility of a real relationship with my father for the next 30 years.
+In exchange, I got the debilitating transference to Hoffman.
+I also remember that the 13-week process cost $300.
 The real cost was devastating.

 This part of my therapy with Hoffman happened in March.
 He began stalking me in September.
 He raped me in late October or early November.

-When I described this incident to my therapist, his response was: when you stayed, he knew he had you.
+When I described this incident to my therapist, his response was: When you stayed, he knew he had you.
 And he did.

 Thursday, June 17, 2021